 Organisation and partners

 Festival performances take place in various venues and production houses in the Helsinki metropolitan region.
 Long time partners and venues include Stoa, Kiasma Theatre and Zodiak – Center for New Dance.
-New important partners are University of the Arts / Theatre Academy, Nuoren Voiman Liitto and Kunsthalle Helsinki.
+New important partners are Caisa, HIAP – Helsinki International Artist Programme, Kunsthalle Helsinki, Nuoren Voiman Liitto, University of the Arts / Academy of Fine Arts, and University of the Arts / Theatre Academy.

-Moving in November festival is funded by Arts Promotion Centre Finland and City of Helsinki.
+Moving in November festival is funded by Arts Promotion Centre Finland, City of Helsinki and Kone Foundation.